 Ever the observant Facebook fan, David started a new conversation with Think Tasmania via email…

 I’ve just seen the magnificent image you shared on Facebook, featuring a sunset over Strahan.
 I offer to you the opposite version, taken from the same vantage point on October 19.
-It’s titled “Stormy Sky over Strahan”. (see above)
+It’s titled “Stormy Sky over Strahan”. (see top of page)

 As is our custom whenever possible, we replied, thanking David for sharing the photo and expressing our admiration for his photography talent.
 That brought forth several more images from Strahan, and we’re happy to share them all here with you now.
 These boats were captured at the same location, on the same day (from the Esplanade at Regatta Point in Strahan).

 If you have a collection of photos and a brief story (like these images from Strahan contributed by David Lamplough) please contact Think Tasmania.
 We love to share new and interesting material with all our readers via the website, newsletter and social media.